GeoPlatform/CCB-Plugins/plugins/geoplatform-service-collector/README.txt

 2. https://www.geoplatform.gov/ngda/biodiversity/

 == Changelog ==

+= 2.1.6 =
+* Isolated Bootstrap and Font Awesome CSS to affect only the generated interface.

 = 2.1.5 =
 * Added support to display all asset types regardless of filtering criteria.